binodthapachhetry/Data-curation-pipeline/ARCHITECTURE.md

-# DataCuration Architecture
+# Data-curation-pipeline Architecture

 This document describes the architecture, design decisions, and tradeoffs in the DataCuration pipeline system.

 ## System Overview

-DataCuration is designed as a modular, extensible pipeline for processing and curating datasets, particularly for training and evaluating large language models.
+Data-curation-pipeline is designed as a modular, extensible pipeline for processing and curating datasets, particularly for training and evaluating large language models.
 The architecture follows clean design principles with a focus on separation of concerns, extensibility, and configurability.

 ```
 ┌─────────────┐     ┌─────────────┐     ┌─────────────┐     ┌─────────────┐